kirang89/charizard/README.md

 DevSetup
 ========

-Setting up my development environment
+Scripts for automating the setup of my development environment.